geraudmathe/Locomotive-fundamentals/README.md

 - click on the "create" button at the bottom of the screen

-Note: do not forget to set the "Published" flag to true.
+Note: do not forget to set the "Published" flag to true and validate your feed [here](http://validator.w3.org/feed/).

 If you want the browsers and news readers to auto-detect your RSS feed, add the following statement within the "head" tag of your template.